penguin-cmyk/getcustomasset/README.md

 # getcustomasset
 A simple getcustomasset fix written in rust, mainly for executors like awp or others where getcustomaseet is currentyl broken

-The build needs to be run as admin
+The build needs to be run as admin since it requires certain permissions to copy over the files

 dependencies
 ```toml